vitorlubschinski/vitorlubschinski/README.md

 ## Hi There! 👋

-- 👩‍💻 IT assistant at FEMA
+- 👩‍💻 Software Developer Jr. at ACERTA!
+Promotora
-- 🎓 Data Science Student at Descomplica
 - 💡 Love a good challenge
 <div align="left">
 <a href="https://www.linkedin.com/in/vitorgabrielzanini/" target="_blank">